 Rob Pastega is a seasoned veteran when it comes to operational planning in the tech industry.
 He knows better than most how important it is for businesses to adapt quickly to changing market conditions and evolving consumer needs.

-When he joined Nutanix five years ago, demand planning at the enterprise cloud computing company was done entirely using offline Excel spreadsheets with data sourced from disparate, disconnected systems.
-This made it tough for his team to collaborate with other departments to generate forecasts with agility.
+But when he joined Nutanix five years ago, demand planning at the cloud computing company was done entirely using offline spreadsheets.
+The finance team would spend hours consolidating data from disconnected source systems—making it tough to collaborate cross-functionally and to generate forecasts with agility.

-“When you’re sharing multiple spreadsheets and updating and extracting data manually, collaboration is extremely difficult,” says Pastega.
+“When you’re sharing multiple spreadsheets and updating and extracting data manually, collaboration is extremely difficult,” says Rob.
 “You’re battling from within in that situation.
 You don’t know whose data is correct.”

-Without a reliable demand forecast based on up-to-date data, it’s difficult to look ahead and respond proactively to changing business requirements.
-As Senior Manager of Demand/Supply Planning and Business Systems, Pastega was tasked with finding an integrated software solution that could provide a holistic view of operational data, eliminate manual spreadsheet work and enable agile decision making at Nutanix.
+With no reliable demand forecast based on up-to-date actuals, it was difficult to look ahead and respond proactively to changing business requirements.
+So, as Senior Manager of Demand/Supply Planning and Business Systems, Rob was tasked with finding an integrated software solution that could 1) provide a holistic view of financial and operational data, 2) eliminate manual spreadsheet work and 3) enable agile decision making across every function of the business.

 “There are times when you have critical things happening in business that are going to sway one way or another,” he says.
 “The ability to react to that in a timely fashion just didn’t exist prior to Vena.”

-As he began his search, Pastega knew the solution would have to be easy-to-use and scalable across the entire organization.
-He was immediately drawn to Vena’s Excel interface—as Excel was a tool his team already knew and loved—and the flexible functionality that Vena’s Complete Planning solution provides.
+As he began his search, Rob knew he was looking for an easy-to-use solution that would also be scalable across the entire organization.
+He was immediately drawn to Vena’s Excel interface—as Excel was a tool his team already loved—and the flexible functionality that Vena Complete Planning provides.

-“I have full control over the [Vena] environment,” he says.
+“I have full control over the Vena environment,” says Rob.
 “There hasn’t been any functionality that I haven’t been able to deploy.”